jkaho/workout-tracker/README.md

 The objective of this project was to build the backend to the existing front-end UI.
 Additional code that was added to the frontend includes:
 - Functionality to delete workouts
 - Workout history page
-- Style changes on all pages
+- General style changes on all pages
+- Responsive design

 ## Technologies Used
 - Node.js